obaomo/Test-feadreader/README.md

 1* Open the index.html file in browser.
 2* The Test could take less than few second to run completely.
 3* If You experience in delay during the run.. do refresh the page.
-4* When the test run successful, do check the spec result at thr footer of the page.
+4* When the test run successful, do check the spec result at the footer of the page.
 Required Tests (All tests pass)

 ## What to check out if the test passes